-Under the Program's provincial allocation formula, the BCIIF now manages approximately \$330 million in net receipts as of January 2011.
+Under the Program's provincial allocation formula, the BCIIF now manages approximately \$392 million as of January 2012.
 As the Program's popularity continues and more immigrants participate, the total funds available (and thus BCIIF's allocation) are expected to increase.

-In June 2010, CIC publicly announced that it will increase the amount that each individual immigrant investor must deposit with the Program.
-As of December 1, 2010, each new applicant will be required to deposit \$800,000 instead of the current \$400,000.
+In 2010, CIC increased the amount that each individual immigrant investor must deposit with the Program.
+Each applicant is now required to deposit \$800,000 instead of \$400,000.
 This change will be phased in over the next several years, as the existing queue of applications is processed.
 The Program will process some of the new applications at the same time as the outstanding ones.
+In 2012, the BCIIF will begin to receive some of the higher deposits.
 As a result, we expect that the funds allocated to the BCIIF will increase significantly but gradually.